 Global services and support solutions sales rose 20 percent, while revenue at the networks unit slumped 17 percent to 26.9 billion kronor.
 Services and solutions sales now make up more than half of Ericsson’s total revenue.

-Modernization deals in Europe, which demand more labor hours and are often less profitable, led to Ericsson’s gross margin plunging to 30.2 percent (ERICB) in the fourth quarter last year, the lowest level since at least 1989.
+Modernization deals in Europe, which demand more labor hours and are often less profitable, led to Ericsson’s gross margin plunging to 30.2 percent (ERICB:US) in the fourth quarter last year, the lowest level since at least 1989.
 In March, Ericsson trimmed its sales-growth outlook, saying it expects compound growth of between 2 percent to 8 percent through 2014.

 “We see a continued macroeconomic slowdown and political unrest in parts of the world, which has led to more cautious operator spending in some parts of the world,” Chief Executive Officer Hans Vestberg said today in a statement.